-This sheet is about having fifth disease during pregnancy and while breastfeeding.
-This information is based on available published literature.
+This sheet is about having fifth disease during pregnancy or while breastfeeding.
+This information is based on published research studies.
 It should not take the place of medical care and advice from your healthcare provider.

 What is fifth disease?

-Fifth disease (erythema infectiosum) is a viral illness caused by human parvovirus B19.
-It is more common in children than adults and usually affects children ages 4 to 14 years.
-The disease often starts with mild fever, headache, sore throat, and other flu-like symptoms.
+Fifth disease (erythema infectiosum) is a viral illness.
+It is caused by a virus called human parvovirus B19.
+Fifth disease is more common in children than adults.
+The illness often starts with mild fever, headache, sore throat, and other flu-like symptoms.
 Children can also develop a bright red rash on the face that looks like “slapped cheeks”, along with a lacy or bumpy rash on the body, arms, and legs.
 In adults, joint aches are a common symptom.
-Rash and joint symptoms might develop several weeks after infection.
-About 20-30% of adults who are infected with parvovirus B19 will not have symptoms.
+Rash and joint symptoms can develop several weeks after the infection.
+Some adults with Fifth disease might not have symptoms.
+About 2 in 10 adults (20%) to 3 in 10 adults (30%) who get infected with parvovirus B19 will not have symptoms.

-Fifth disease is very contagious.
-It is spread by coughing, sneezing, by touching secretions from the nose and mouth of an infected person, and through contact with blood.
+Fifth disease is very contagious, which means it can easily spread from person to person.
+It is spread by coughing, sneezing, touching secretions from the nose and mouth of an infected person, and through contact with blood.
 When an infected person coughs or sneezes, the virus can travel several feet.
 The time between infection and the development of the illness (incubation period) is usually between 4 and 14 days.
-People with fifth disease are most likely to spread the disease before symptoms start.
+People with fifth disease are most likely to spread the disease before their symptoms start.
 People are less likely to be contagious after the rash occurs.
-Many people that work with children have antibodies to parvovirus B19 and are not at risk for infection.
-You can lower your chance of infection by practicing good hygiene such as washing your hands regularly and not sharing food or drinks.
+Many people that work with children have antibodies to parvovirus B19.
+These antibodies can help lower the chance for infection if exposed to parvovirus B19.
+Everyone can lower their chance of infection by practicing good hygiene such as washing your hands regularly and not sharing eating utensils (spoons/forks) and by not drinking out of the same cups/containers.

 How can I find out if I am infected with fifth disease?

-Blood tests can show if someone is immune to the virus, if they are not immune and have never been infected, or if they have had a recent infection.
+Blood tests can show if someone is immune to the virus, if someone is not immune and has never been infected, or if someone has had a recent infection.
 Once you have had fifth disease, it is rare to be re-infected.
 Because fifth disease is a mild illness, and most people get infected as children, many adults might not remember if they ever had it.
+Talk to your healthcare provider if you think you have been exposed to parvovirus B19.

 I have fifth disease.
 Can it make it harder for me to get pregnant?